Biden Issues Major Coastal Protection Before Trump Handover - UrduPoint

 During his campaign, Trump pledged to "unleash" domestic fossil fuel production in a bid to lower gas costs, despite the country already seeing record high extraction rates.

-After US media reported late last week that Biden would issue such a ban, Karoline Leavitt, Trump's incoming press secretary, called the move "a disgraceful decision designed to exact political revenge on the American people who gave President Trump a mandate to increase drilling and lower gas prices."
+After US media reported that Biden would issue such a ban, Karoline Leavitt, Trump's incoming press secretary, called the move "a disgraceful decision designed to exact political revenge on the American people who gave President Trump a mandate to increase drilling and lower gas prices."

-"This is an epic ocean victory!" said Joseph Gordon, Oceana's Climate and Energy Director.
+"This is an epic ocean victory!" said Joseph Gordon, the climate and energy director for Oceana.

 "Our treasured coastal communities are now safeguarded for future generations," he said.